okcashpro/ok-blockchain/README.md

 4.- Start your OK Wallet and give it some minutes to finish it's first time Sync process.
 (The client might be unresponsive but don’t worry - it’s just loading and verifying all the ok-blockchain data)

-### Okcash data directory location on different Operating Systems
+### Okcash config data directory location on different Operating Systems
+(or just click on the "open config folder..." under the "Options" menu in the Okcash wallet).

 Linux and IoT devices: